Last Updated on7 min read

 Here we deselect any defaults, and just tick the box next to “Read Directory Data”, and click on “Save”.

-Now you can close all the blades, this part is doooone!
+Now you can close all the blades – this part is d o n e !

 Getting the Tenant ID (Directory ID)

-This might be the easiest thing in the world for most people, but here it is anyway.
+This might be the easiest thing in the world for some people, but here is how to find your tenant ID in Azure Active Directory.

-Just go to your Azure Active Directory portal and click “Properties”, and there you have it… Ready to be copied into the CONFIG section of the script.
+Go to your Azure Active Directory portal – Open up the Azure Active Directory service from the lefthand menu – click “Properties”, and there you have it… Ready to be copied into the CONFIG section of the script.

 Publishing the PowerShell script with Intune.